Connect QGIS to CARTO using an OGR VRT file.

 Here's one quick and dirty way to connect QGIS to your CARTO layers.

-First, you need to make sure QGIS can access your layers using a CARTO master API key.
-The OGR driver reads system tables, so it requires the master key to operate.
+First you need to make sure QGIS can access your layers using a CARTO master API key.
+The OGR driver reads system tables so it requires the master key to operate.

-Now we need to record the connection information OGR will need to access CARTO, and put that information into a "VRT" file.
+Now we need to record the connection information OGR will need to access CARTO and put that information into a "VRT" file.

 A VRT file defines connection information and layer names so that an OGR client (like QGIS) can easily connect to a source without reading a lot of metadata.
 Here's an example minimal VRT file with two layers defined:

-nyc_streetsand exposes them to QGIS using the names "subway_stations" and "streets".
+- This file reads CARTO tables nyc_subway_stations and nyc_streets and exposes them to QGIS using the names "subway_stations" and "streets".

-EPSG:4326, as that is the system CARTO always uses.
+- The <LayerSRS> should always be EPSG:4326 as that is the system CARTO always uses.

-ogrinfo and get a listing of layers back, for example:
+You can test your VRT file using the ogrinfo utility.
+You should be able to run ogrinfo and get a listing of layers back for example:

-Once you have a working VRT file, you can add the file as a layer in QGIS!
+Once you have a working VRT file you can add the file as a layer in QGIS!

-After you've set up your API key and authored your VRT file, go to Layer > Add Layer > Add Vector Layer… in QGIS, and select your VRT as the source vector dataset, using a "File" source type.
+After you've set up your API key and authored your VRT file go to Layer > Add Layer > Add Vector Layer… in QGIS and select your VRT as the source vector dataset using a "File" source type.

-If your VRT includes multiple layer definitions, you'll be asked to select which layers (or all of them) that you want to add.
+If your VRT includes multiple layer definitions you'll be asked to select which layers (or all of them) that you want to add.
 Then you should be able to see the data draw on your QGIS map!

-Once you have loaded the layers, they work just like any other QGIS layer:
+Once you have loaded the layers they work just like any other QGIS layer:

-Since you are editing the live data in CARTO, it's possible to apply edits in QGIS and see your published CARTO maps update in real time!
+Since you are editing the live data in CARTO it's possible to apply edits in QGIS and see your published CARTO maps update in real time!